 One of our team members will come out to your vehicle and get your pet.
 Make sure your pet is in a carrier or on leash when you arrive.
 Many times, we will use a clean, extra slip lead for dogs on leash, to eliminate the risk of running away if a collar were to come undone!

 We will give you a call once we have finished the exam and you will be able to talk to your veterinarian about your pet’s exam.
 This is when the veterinarian may ask you some more targeted questions.

 The veterinarian will make recommendations specific to your pet.
 This may include things like blood work, a specific food, or changes to your home routine.
 Either a registered veterinary technician or veterinary office assistant will help go over this information with you.

-Following the appointment you will receive a call from our team once your invoice is ready.
-We can accept your credit card over the phone, or an e-transfer (no password required) and email you a copy of your receipt.
-Rest assured, we have strict measures in place to protect your credit card information; we will never repeat the card number back to you, we will never write the number down, and we will ensure that you get a copy of your receipt (unless you request otherwise).
+Following the appointment you will have the option to pay via a wireless terminal (credit/debit) brought to your vehicle, or by e-transfer (no password required).
+Once we accept your preferred payment, we will email you a copy of your receipt.
+Rest assured, we have strict measures in place to protect your credit card information if you choose to pay over the phone; we will never repeat the card number back to you, we will never write the number down, and we will ensure that you get a copy of your receipt (unless you request otherwise).

 A staff member will bring your pet, and anything else from the appointment, out to your vehicle.

 Go home knowing that you both cared for your pet and helped to slow the spread of COVID-19.
 Bravo!

 WHAT IF I DON’T HAVE A CELL PHONE?

 Let us know when you book your appointment if you do not have a cell phone that you are able to use for the appointment.
 Once you arrive at the clinic, we ask that you knock on the door and wait for a staff member to meet you.
 Let them know which stall you are parked in and go back to your vehicle.
 We will come outside and gather any necessary information from you.